kal-kyokya/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 	     python3 -c 'print(__import__("my_module").MyClass.my_function.__doc__)'
 ->	A documentation is not a simple word, it’s a real sentence explaining what’s the purpose of the module, class or method (the length of it will be verified)

-(2) PYTHON TEST CASES
+(2) PYTHON UNIT TESTs

 ->	Allowed editors:
 	    vi, vim, emacs
 ->	All files should end with a new line
 ->	All test files should be inside a folder tests
+->	The unittest module has to be used.
-->	All test files should be text files (extension: .txt) ->	All tests should be executed by using this command:
+->	All test files should be python files (extension: .py) ->	All test files and folders should start with test_ ->	The file organization in the tests folder should be the same as the project's:
+	    Example: for models/base.py, unit tests must be in: tests/test_models/test_base.py
+->	All tests should be executed by using any of commands:
+	    python3 -m unittest discover tests
-	    python3 -m doctest ./tests/*
+	    python3 -m unittest tests/test_models/test_base.py
 ->	All  modules should have a documentation:
 	     python3 -c 'print(__import__("my_module").__doc__)'
 ->	All  functions (inside and outside a class) should have a documentation: